"He has shown you, O mortal, what is good. And what does the Lord require of you?

 To act justly and to love mercy and to walk humbly with your God."
 Micah 6:8 (NIV)

 April 12 is the International Day for "Street Children," a day to recognize and advocate for kids who spend the majority of their time on the streets.
 Street-connected youth often come from difficult, impoverished and/or dangerous homes, pushing them into vulnerable situations on the streets.
-We've put these graphics together to share more information about the issues street-connected kids face, including ways God calls us to serve and LOVE this vulnerable population.

 The term "street child" is difficult to define, and it's impossible to know exactly how many children are living on the streets worldwide.
 What we do know is that there are millions of children around the world who consider the streets their homes.
 Some of these children spend the majority of their days on the streets—begging for money and food, not attending school, and often finding themselves in dangerous circumstances—while sleeping in a relative's house at night.
 Others, however, are homeless 24/7, spending both their days and nights on the streets.

 Instead of using the term "street child" to label these kids, we prefer to call them "street-connected youth," remembering that they are not "of" the streets and ever clinging to the hope that they will be able to leave the streets some day.

 That is our passion: to introduce street-connected kids to the love of Jesus Christ and help them fight for healthier futures away from the temptations and vulnerabilities connected to life on the streets.

 April 12 is the "International Day for Street Children."
 As this day approaches, we're sharing information about these issues and how we at the Micah Project are working to help street-connected youth.
 Check our social media to learn more so you may better advocate and pray for "street children."
 We can't do this work without you!